Chad-Mowbray/certs/README.md

 Depending on what you were doing, you probably got quite a bit more than you were expecting.
 All that output can be overwhelming, so we're going to narrow things down a bit.

-Since Wireshark can capture just about everying on your network, we are going to narrow down.
-Let's first look at derpturkey.com.
+Since Wireshark can capture just about everying on your network, we are going to narrow it down.
+Let's first look at derpturkey.com, a Javascript coding blog.
 We'll first get the ip address

 ```bash
 curl derpturkey.com -v